-What You’ll Need:
+What You Will Need:

-- 12 lbs whole turkey
+- 12 lbs. whole turkey

-- 4 tablespoons of chopped parsley
+- 4 tbsp. chopped parsley

-- 4 tablespoons of freshly chopped rosemary
+- 4 tbsp. rosemary, freshly chopped

-- 8 tablespoons of softened butter
+- 8 tbsp. softened butter

-- salt and pepper (to taste)
+- Salt and pepper (to taste)

-- 1 lemon (for zest and juice)
+- 1 lemon (zest and juice)

-- 2 tablespoons of olive oil
+- 2 tbsp. olive oil

-- 1 tablespoon of garlic paste
+- 1 tbsp. garlic paste

 For The Turkey Stuffing:

-- lemons, onions, and sliced apples
+- Lemons, onions, and sliced apples

 For The Roasting Pan:

-- chopped onions, sliced oranges, and apples, parsley, and thyme
+- Chopped onions, sliced oranges and apples, parsley, and thyme

-If you begin with a frozen turkey, keep in mind that defrosting it takes much longer than many people imagine, and it can even take several days for a large turkey to become completely defrosted.
+- If you begin with a frozen turkey, keep in mind that defrosting it takes much longer than many people imagine, and it can even take several days for a large turkey to become completely defrosted.

-Step 1: Keep It Dry
+Step 1.
+Keep the Poultry Meat Dry

 Once you have finished rinsing your frozen turkey well, dry it out as best as you can.
-You can use a paper towel and pat your turkey dry.
+You can use a paper towel to pat your turkey dry.
 Set it aside to allow it to reach room temperature.

-Step 2: Prepare The Herbed Butter Mixture
+Step 2.
+Prepare the Herbed Butter Mixture

-While the turkey is coming to room temperature, start chopping off some fresh herbs: parsley and rosemary.
+While the turkey is coming to room temperature, start chopping some fresh herbs: parsley and rosemary.
 This will help flavor the turkey very well.
-After chopping them, add your herbs to the softened butter.
+After chopping, add your herbs to the softened butter.
 Season with some salt and pepper to taste.
 Next, add the zest and juice of the lemon.
 Then, pour some olive oil into the mixture.
 This will stop the butter from burning while your turkey is roasting.
 Lastly, add some garlic paste and give it a good mix!

-Step 3: Separate The Skin From The Meat
+Step 3.
+Separate the Skin from the Meat

 Grab your turkey and carefully separate the skin from the meat itself.
 Be very gentle while doing this part ’cause you don’t want to tear the skin of your turkey.

-Step 5: Press And Spread
+Step 5.
+Press and Spread

-Step 6: Coat The Whole Turkey With Herbed Butter Mixture
+Step 6.
+Coat the Whole Turkey with Herbed Butter Mixture

 Using the remaining herbed butter mixture, coat the whole turkey.
-Spread it on the thighs, wings and every single part of the turkey.
+Spread it on the thighs, wings, and every single part of the turkey.

-Step 8: Prepare The Roasting Pan
+Step 8.
+Prepare the Roasting Pan

-Step 9: Cooking Time!
+Step 9.
+Cooking Time!

-Step 10: Baste Your Turkey
+Step 10.
+Baste Your Turkey

-Step 11: Cover With Aluminum Foil
+Step 11.
+Cover with Aluminum Foil

-Fresh From The Oven!
+Fresh From the Oven!

 Now here’s what your turkey looks like straight from the oven!
 From the looks of it, it’s just so mouth-watering!
 But before admiring your work and taking a break, let’s do some plating first!